casangi/casadocs/markdown/calibration-and-visibility-data/data-examination-and-editing/using-plotms-to-plot-and-edit-visibilities-and-calibration-tables.md

 ### 1.7.3 Axis Labels

 To enable the X- and Y-axis labels, check the *Show Label* checkboxes under *X Axis* and *Y Axis *(default is checked).
 As with the plot title, the user may set the label to None (no label), Default (axis name with units),* * or type the desired text in the blank box.
 The font size of labels can also be customized by enabling then setting the font size for each axis.
-The location of axis labels is determined by the axis location as set in the *Plot \> Axes* tab, as shown in [the section above](#1-3-3-axis-locations).
+The location of axis labels is determined by the axis location as set in the *Plot \> Axes*[ tab, as shown in [the section above](#1-3-3-axis-locations).]{

 The **plotms** task parameters used to set the label text and font are *xlabel and ylabel* (default \"\" is axis name with units, set to \' \' space to disable label) and *xaxisfont* and *yaxisfont* (default 0 == autoscale).